lucaswerkmeister/fiar/Five in a Row/README.txt

 *Coding
 Why should inner statements be avoided?
 I think they were added to Java for a reason.
-As far as I see, catching Throwable on the outermost level of Runnable.run() is no problem as long as ThreadDeaths and VirtualMachineErrors are handled properly, and because the thread is going to die anyways, doing nothing is sufficient.
+As far as I see, catching Throwable on the outermost level of Runnable.run() is no problem as long as ThreadDeaths and VirtualMachineErrors are handled properly.
 The empty statements are for loops were everything is done in the loop declaration.
 All those missing defaults are intentional: control falls through to the exception thrown below.
-I don't feel like wrapping the fields of ClientPlayerPair: The whole class is only visible to the FixedServer, and that knows how to handle them.
-Besides, any value for the fields is allowed, so the wrappers wouldn't perform any checks.